BedrockSolutions/factomd-api-proxy/README.md

 * **SSL support:** High-grade SSL configuration that can deliver an A+ SSL Labs rating, given a strong cert/key pair.

+* **Rate limiting:** Writes-per-second and writes-per-block rate limiting.
+Includes burst throttling, which spreads groups of writes over a longer period.

 * **Health check support:** The `GET /` endpoint performs tests on the underlying factomd instance and returns a detailed diagnostic payload.
 This allows the API to work correctly with cloud provider load balancers, and streamlines the development of monitoring